UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 ## Why bother visualizing data instead of showing raw numbers?

-Notes: Think about it, numbers have been around for about 5,000 years.
-Visual systems, on the other hand, have undergone refinement for over 500,000,000 years by training with a lethal, evolutionary cost function.
-While we need to train ourselves to recognize structure in numerical data, we have evolved to instinctively recognize visual patterns and to accurately judge properties such as colors and distances between objects.
-Drawing upon this complex build-in apparatus, we can arrive at conclusion much faster by glancing at visual representations of data rather than numerical representations.

----

-## Can you spot the differences between these four sets of numbers?
+### Can you spot the differences between these four sets of numbers?

 <table style="text-align:center; width:40%">
 <tbody>